hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 I originally [posted about this on Facebook last year](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802); a [subsequent arXiv posting](https://arxiv.org/abs/1911.09197) provoked some discussions recently in private forums.
 This time I've put it in the form of a bulleted list.
 See [the Facebook post](https://www.facebook.com/aaron.hertzmann/posts/10157508064645802) for more background on this discussion.

 To be clear, I love SIGGRAPH, and it's a great conference.
-I love attending it, sometimes more than I enjoy attending vision conferences, and I hope to submit several papers to TOG this year.
+I love attending it, sometimes more than I enjoy attending vision conferences, and I hope to submit a few papers to TOG this year.
 But I'm publishing in vision much more often these days, and I'm concerned about SIGGRAPH's future.
-I think this quote is apt:

-_"This is one of the fundamental problems with companies: success hides problems.
-It happens to a lot of us in our personal lives with our health.
-When we're healthy, there may be a lot of things that are bad for us, but our health lets us get away with doing stuff that's bad for us.
-Then years later, the logic of that time doesn't hold up."_ — [Ed Catmull](https://youtu.be/k2h2lvhzMDc?t=801)

-It is better to fix problems early, rather than waiting until it is too late.

 The Problem: Expectation Creep